SHL is one of the most recognised and trusted test assessment providers in the world.

 1. Practice SHL tests until you pass

 There’s no substitute for practice and there’s no better thing to practice than past SHL tests.
-Not only will doing so ensure you know what to expect on the day, it’ll also help you to boost your speed, accuracy and confidence.
+Not only will doing so ensure you know what to expect on the day, but it will also help you to boost your speed, accuracy, and confidence.

 At the end of each test, make sure you go back over your answers and see where you went wrong.
 This will help you to recognise which areas you need to work harder on.

 Part of the challenge of the SHL test is to manage your time effectively.

 Before the test starts, make a quick note of how many questions you have to answer, and how long you have to do so.
 Working out roughly how long you can spend on each question is a helpful way to keep you on track, and ensure you don’t end up missing questions nearer the end of the test.

 If you have time in the end, you can always go back and have another go at anything you’re unsure of.

 Passing the SHL is about more than just knowing the answers to the questions.
 This is important, but you also need to:

 - Understand what’s being asked of you.
 For example in a personality test, there are no ‘right’ or ‘wrong’ answers, but there are answers that might better fit with the values and ethos of the company you’re applying for

 - Have a go at every question – it’s always a better idea than leaving it blank

 - Practice good time management